ClassOrange/c750/nzWriteup.md

 ```

 #### Distinct User Count
 The query pulls only the distinct user values from the nodes table and the ways table (the two are combined and only distinct values are added to the count).
-It's a lot lwoer than the initial count I'd pulled using Python so it seems many users never contributed directly to the nodes or ways.
+It's a lot lower than the initial count I'd pulled using Python so it seems many users never contributed directly to the nodes or ways.
 ```python
 for row in cur.execute('SELECT count(DISTINCT n.user) FROM nodes n JOIN ways w on n.user = w.user'):
     print(row)